flyshark/jhu-cs318.github.io/project/setup.md

   can verify the install with `bochs --version`.

 ### Pintos Utility Tools
-The pintos source distribution comes with a few handy scripts that you will be using frequently.
+The Pintos source distribution comes with a few handy scripts that you will be using frequently.
 They are located within `src/utils/`.
 The most important one is the `pintos` Perl script, which you will be using to start and run tests in pintos.
-You need to make sure it can be found in your PATH environment variable, e.g., (replace `/path/to/swd/dist` with the actual directory path)
+You need to make sure it can be found in your PATH environment variable.
+In addition, the `src/misc/gdb-macros` is provided with a number of GDB macros that you will find useful when you are debugging Pintos.
+The `pintos-gdb` is a wrapper around the `i386-elf-gdb` that reads this macro file at start.
+It assumes the macro file resides in `../misc`.

+The example commands to do the above setup for the Pintos utilities are:
+(replace `/path/to/swd/dist` with the actual directory path)
 ```bash
 $ cd pintos/src/utils && make
 $ cp backtrace pintos Pintos.pm pintos-gdb pintos-set-cmdline pintos-mkdisk setitimer-helper squish-pty squish-unix /path/to/swd/dist/bin